 Seizing the moment, the daughter then responds by saying that she had been thinking about this, and she felt she deserved a consequence.
 The parents look surprised, and mumble a bit…and then asked her what she deserved.
 She stated, “I think you should take my Discover card for three weeks.”

 Both parents hesitate, look at one another, and sheepishly stutter through… “Well, that would seem okay.”

 The daughter then states, “The only problem is that I will need gas for the car.”
-Dad looks at Mom, and reaches in his pocket and pulls out a ten-dollar bill.
-Daughter then says that she also needs a CD.
+Dad looks at Mom, and reaches in his pocket, and pulls out a ten-dollar bill.
+The daughter then says that she also needs a CD.
 Mom and dad again look at each other, and hesitatingly ask, “What do you need it for?”
-After a brief explanation, dad then gives daughter another ten-dollar bill.
+After a brief explanation, dad then gives the daughter another ten-dollar bill.

 The conversation then ends with another comment by Dad, suggesting that “she had better learn her lesson, and never do that again.”